mizma/ergoSHIFT/firmware_GP2040-CE/README.md

 You can use the original [GP2040-CE repository](https://github.com/OpenStickCommunity/GP2040-CE) source to build firmware for ergoSHIFTRev2.

-when building, set up the GP2040_BOARDCONFIG environment variable to `ergoSHIFTRev2`.
+When building, set up the GP2040_BOARDCONFIG environment variable to `ergoSHIFTRev2`.
 For how to build the firmware, follow the instructions in the original [GP2040-CE firmware](https://gp2040-ce.info/) website.

-Building instructions should be found under `Contribute -> Firmware Development`

 #### Pin assignments of ergoSHIFT Rev.2